shinobi5/skeletor/README.md

 ### Web components

+Custom element names require a dash e.g. x-component (see [using custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements)).
+To change the default prefix for generated components, update the value of `componentPrefix` in `scripts/build-registry.js`

-Create boilerplate component and test in `src/js/components`
+Create boilerplate component and test in `src/js/components/`
 ```
 yarn create-component
 ```